status-im/help.status.im/docs/en/your-profile-and-preferences/edit-your-status-profile.md

 # Edit your Status profile

+!!! note ""
+    Currently, some sections are not editable on Status desktop.
+Use the Status mobile app to edit them.

-Your profile page serves as a showcase of who you are to other Status users.
-You can decide
+Your profile serves as a showcase of who you are to other Status users.
+You can fully customize your profile.

 !!! tip
     To see how your profile appears to others, check out [View your profile as someone else][view-your-profile-as-someone-else].